vprtwn/ios/README.md

   * Note that a `private` declaration allows the compiler to infer the `final` keyword.

 #### Prefer composition over inheritance
 Use protocols instead of subclassing where possible.
+Remember to use protocol extensions and default protocol implementations where appropriate.

 _Rationale:_
 * Classes provide implicit sharing, which is often undesirable.